shanjgit/getting_and_cleaning_data_project/CodeBook.md

 ## Explanation

-mean(): Mean value,
+mean(): Mean value

 std(): Standard deviation

 Jerk: The sudden movement acceleration.
 Units in 9.8 meter/sec/sec(time doamin) for the accelerometer; rad/sec/sec (time domain) for the Gyroscope.

 Time_Domain: Based on time measurements.

 Frequancy_Domain: Based on frequency measurements.
 If the measurement is in the frequancy domainm, replace "sec" in the units with "Hz".

 Related_To_Body: The measurement is performed related to body movement.

 Gravity: The measurement of the acceleration of gravity.

 Accelerometer: Measured by accelerometer, units in 9.8 meter/sec in the time domain.

 Gyroscope: Measured by the Gyroscope, units in rad/sec

-subject_num: Integers range from 1 to 30, meaning which volumteer
+subject_num: Integers range from 1 to 30, each number is corredponding to an individual volumteer

 activity_name: one of the six activities the subject performed, including the following
         WALKING
         WALKING_UPSTAIRS